-This model, if sustained by law and emboldened by this Court granting Righthaven the damages it seeks, poses a singular and unique threat to Amicus' membership.
+The Righthaven model, if sustained by law and emboldened by the outrageous six-figure award that Righthaven seeks, poses a singular and unique threat to Amicus' membership.
 The interests of bloggers acting under Amicus' umbrella will be adversely affected by any award of damages granted to an entity that collects illusory copyright rights for the sole purpose of litigation.
-Those served by Amicus will have no idea how to protect themselves from costly litigation against a party they could not have foreseen acquiring copyright rights, and thus will limit their liability by taking the safest, least creative path of minimal resistance: The path of silence.
-Such an award would contract the marketplace of ideas, especially online, depriving the group served by Amicus of expression and harming others' access to information about newsworthy and timely subjects.
+Those served by Amicus will have no idea how to protect themselves from costly litigation against a party they could not have foreseen acquiring copyright rights, or ignoring Fair Use, and thus will limit their liability by taking the safest, least creative path of minimal resistance: The path of silence.
+Such an award would contract the marketplace of ideas, especially online, depriving the group served by Amicus of expression and harming others' access to information about newsworthy and timely subjects.6

 Simultaneously, Amicus' membership possesses legitimate copyrights that they themselves have cultivated and may seek to protect from infringement in the future.
-These efforts will require litigation against infringers, which Amicus fears courts will meet with a jaundiced eye after witnessing the way in which Righthaven litigates its cases, including this one.
-Thus, content creators and other legitimate copyright holders fear that Righthaven's business practices and legal tactics will poison the well of judicial relief, making courts and the public skeptical of copyright infringement cases6 - even where the original creators of copyrighted works sue in good faith to defend their creations and preserve the marketplace in which they are sold.
+These efforts will require litigation against infringers, which Amicus fears courts will meet with a jaundiced eye after witnessing the way in which Righthaven litigates its cases and overburdens their dockets with claims that barely belong in small claims court, including this one.
+Thus, content creators and other legitimate copyright holders fear that Righthaven's business practices and legal tactics will poison the well of judicial relief, making courts and the public skeptical of legitimate copyright infringement cases7 - even where the original creators of copyrighted works sue in